 Here are 13 of the most ambitious futuristic airport designs we've ever seen.
 The following are in no particular order and are far from exhaustive.

 1. Pulkovo Airport, Russia is a very futuristic airport design

 We'll kick off our list of futuristic airport designs with this beauty.
 The main terminal to this building will be the first thing the estimated 12 million visitors will see on arrival.

 Grimshaw Architects are the chaps behind the concept, and they are known for their aggressive designs.
-The design revolves around the roof which is flat outside to evenly distribute the weight during heavy snow falls.
+The design revolves around the roof which is flat on the outside to evenly distribute the weight during heavy snowfalls.

 2. SFO FAA Airport Traffic Control, San Fransisco is another interesting airport design

-The new 67 meters tall air traffic control tower looks like something out of this world.
-It does, of course, contain the usual controls and gadgets nestled within its crow's nest-like top.
+The new 220 ft (67 mt) tall air traffic control tower looks like something out of this world.
+It contains the usual controls and gadgets nestled within its crow's nest-like top.

-3. Incheon International Airport, South Korea
+3. Incheon International Airport, South Korea is another amazing airport

-4. Rock Terminal, Wellington, New Zealand
+4. Rock Terminal, Wellington, New Zealand is also very futuristic

 Supposedly inspired by the rugged geography of the surrounding area the "Rock" Terminal of Wellington's International Airport is a great example of a futuristic airport.
 Completed in 2010, this terminal building has a unique style indeed.

 5. Greenfield Airport, Lisbon has a very bold design

-The proposal has an interesting cross shaped design for its runways.
+The proposal has an interesting cross-shaped design for its runways.

-6. London Britannia Airport Concept
+6. The London Britannia Airport concept really is very futuristic

 It is, in fact, a floating airport sited right smack bang in the middle of the Thames Estuary.
 Nice work.

-7. Denver International Airport
+7. This futuristic design for Denver International Airport is very striking

 Originally designed by famed architect Santiago Calatrava, the airport's budget was cut from $650 to $500 million.
 This forced Calatrava to abandon the project rather than shoe-horn his vision into the project.